JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 - Why should I use TypeScript?
 - How do I use TypeScript?
 - What's the syntax?

-> Sorry if you were hoping to learn about carrot farming... 🥕👨‍🌾

 ### What It Is